nickbrooking/run-mc-server/README.md

 "python run-mc-server.py"
-(might need to use "python3 run-mc-server.py" if you have python 2 installed as well) ctrl-c to kill the server, which should stop it safely.
+(might need to use "python3 run-mc-server.py" if you have python 2 installed as well)

+Press ctrl-c to kill the server, which should stop it safely.
 Sometimes you may see an exception when shutting down or between updates, that is a current Minecraft server bug, listed here: https://bugs.mojang.com/browse/MC-38134

 TODO: Add ability to enter commands manually from the console to the server.